just-install/just-install/README.md

 and double click it.
 Boom! `just-install` is now in your `%PATH%`.
 How easy is that?

 In a hurry?
-Here's a quick mnemonic link you can use to bootstrap a new machine:
-<http://is.gd/justinstall>. *"Is Good?
-Just Install!"*, it's easy to remember.
+Here's a mnemonic link you can use to bootstrap a new machine, just type this in a browser [is.gd/justinstall](http://is.gd/justinstall). *"Is (it) Good?
+Just Install!"*.